TUM-FAF/FAF-121-Barbaros-Nicolae/WP/lab#1/README.md

  -**Programming language and PSG**
   * C++
   * [Geotechnical Software Services C++ Programming Style Guidelines](http://geosoft.no/development/cppstyle.html).
-I am going to make some more additional changes to this PSG as :
+I am going to make some more additional changes to this PSG.

 ##PSG